epilif1017a/simple_secure_ansible_hdp_hadoop/README.md

 ansible-playbook -i production 0_prepare_cluster --ask-pass --ask-become-pass

-2) As the cluster administrator created above (or as an existing user with escalated privileges on all machines), execute 1_launch_cluster.yml to configure and launch the cluster components (e.g., java, pre-flight checks, mysql, ambari, kerberos).
+2) As the cluster administrator created above (or as an existing user with escalated privileges on all machines), execute 1_launch_cluster.yml to configure and launch the cluster components (e.g., java, mysql, ambari, kerberos).
 Example:

 ansible-playbook -i production 1_launch_cluster.yml --ask-become-pass